ASASSN-24fw: Candidate circumplanetary disk occultation of a main-sequence star: Observations during the occultation

 To probe the complex kinematic structure within the Na D absorption we requested Director's Discretionary Time on Gemini-South (GS-2025A-DD-104, PI Zakamska) with the new Gemini High-resolution Optical SpecTrograph (GHOST, \citealt{mcco24}, \citealt{kala24}).
 The data were obtained on 2025-03-05 and reduced using the GHOST pipeline \citep{plac24}.
 We used $2\times 2$ spectral and spatial binning resulting in the resolution of $R\sim 28,000$.
+The GHOST integral-field unit aperture is 1.2\arcsec\ on the side, whereas the nearest source to our target seen in acquisition images and in {\it Gaia} is 3\arcsec\ away, so there are no concerns of contamination by unrelated sources.
 The source was observed over 9 exposures, 900 sec each, for a total on-source time of 2.25 hours.
 The seeing varied between 0.5 and 0.6\arcsec, and the peak signal-to-noise ratio of the data was 60 (measured in the line-free and telluric-free region around 6700\AA).

-We use sky lines and sky line residuals (e.g., the strong [OI]$\lambda$5577.34\AA\ line) and Astropy SkyCoord package to double-check that all the spectra, from their respective different reduction pipelines, end up on the air wavelength grid and corrected to the heliocentric frame.
 We use two BOSZ \citep{mesz20} templates\footnote{\url{https://archive.stsci.edu/hlsp/bosz}}, one closest to our best-fit solution with $T_{\rm eff}=6500$ K, $\log g=4.0$ and [Fe/H]=$0.0$ dex (hereafter high-metallicity BOSZ template) and one closest to the GSP-Phot solution with $T_{\rm eff}=6750$ K, $\log g=4.0$ and [Fe/H]=$-0.5$ dex (low-metallicity BOSZ template).
 We use templates with $R=2000$, 5000 and 20000 for modeling APO, Magellan and Gemini spectra, respectively.
 We fit several prominent absorption features in the BOSZ templates (such as Na D) to verify that in the optical range they are on the air wavelength grid.
-We then verify that the radial velocity of the stellar photospheric features seen in the GHOST spectrum are consistent with the {\it Gaia} value, and from then on we redshift the templates by the {\it Gaia} value of the radial velocity in all modeling.
+We then verify that the radial velocity of the stellar photospheric features seen in the GHOST spectrum are consistent with the {\it Gaia} value, and from then on we redshift the BOSZ templates by the {\it Gaia} value of the radial velocity in all spectral plots and modeling.